rcmdnk/vim_ahk/README.md

 * Note for VimChangeCaretWidth

-Caret width can be changed only on the specific applications: Wordpad, Word, OneNote, or Explorer.
+Caret width can be changed only on the specific applications: Wordpad, Word, or OneNote.
-On Notepad, the caret width is kept but does not change.
+On Notepad or Explorer, the caret width is kept but does not change.

 For the most of other applications, the caret width is kept as original width.